carpentries/maintainer-onboarding/_episodes/01-social.md

 > can get a personal Zoom account by going to [https://www.zoom.us/](https://www.zoom.us/) and clicking the `SIGN UP, IT'S FREE`
 > button in the upper right corner.
 After signing up, click `Go to My Account` to see your personal Zoom meeting link.
 > You can invite people to your personal meeting by sending them
 > your personal meeting ID URL.
-Free accounts have a 40 minute limit
+Free accounts have a 40-minute limit
 > on meetings with 3 or more participants, but meetings can be restarted.
 {: .callout}